API-Gateway-Lambda-and-DynamoDB

 Logic Tier

-We start with creating our Go module by go mod init which creates a go.mod file in your project directory as,
+We begin by creating a Go module using go mod init, which generates a go.mod file in the project directory as follows:

 module github.com/azam-akram/aws-apigateway-lambda-demo-go